ColdFusionX/KeysUnveil/README.md

-# Authenticated Memcached Keys Brutforce Script
+# Authenticated Memcached Keys Brute-force Script

 Script is used to Bruteforce Keys Memcached service supporting Binary Protocol

-Expected outcome: Discover Keys and there Values on Memcached service
+Expected outcome: Discover Keys and there Values inside Memcached service

 Intended only for educational and testing in corporate environments.